TelecoRenta/Taller-de-video_volumetrico/README.md

 related to the bulky size and limitations when streaming and other real time applications are needed

-The course is supported by two **PDF guides**, one for the course instructor and another for the student.
+The workshop is supported by two **PDF guides**, one for the instructor and another for the student.
 These guides will address you to a dowloadable set of other files.